Stellantis, Foxconn to form connectivity-focused car technology JV

-MILAN (Reuters) - Carmaker Stellantis and iPhone assembler Foxconn plan to create a joint venture to supply in-car and connected-car technologies across the auto industry, they said on Tuesday.
+Carmaker Stellantis (STLA.MI), and iPhone assembler Foxconn (2317.TW) plan to create a joint venture to supply in-car and connected-car technologies across the auto industry, they said on Tuesday.

 The two companies have signed a non-binding memorandum of understanding to form Mobile Drive, a 50-50 joint venture based in the Netherlands focused on infotainment, telematics and cloud service platform development.